Scalar Quantization as Sparse Least Square Optimization: Conclusion

 \section{Conclusion}

-This paper proposed several least square form-based algorithms to better accomplish the task of vector quantization.
+This paper proposed several sparse least square-based algorithms to better accomplish the task of scalar quantization.
 The characteristics and computational properties of the proposed algorithms are examined, and the advantages, drawbacks, and the advantageous scenarios of each of them are analyzed.
 The algorithms are implemented and tested under the scenarios of neural network weight, MNIST image and artificially-generated data respectively, and the results are demonstrated and analyzed.
-Experimental results shows that the proposed algorithms have competitive performances in terms of information loss/preservation, and the favourable properties in running time could make the $l_1$-based algorithms especially useful when processing large batch of medium-size data and the number of post-quantization values are not in a micro scale.
-The paper made following major contributions: Firstly, it proposed several novel quantization methods with competitive information preservation ability and much more favorable time complexity, and the results provided by the $l_1$-based algorithms are more exact comparing to those of k-means; Secondly, the paper innovated the pioneering work of using least square optimization to solve quantization, and it could bring huge research potentials in the area; And thirdly, the algorithms proposed in the paper could provide better options in practice, especially when the requirement is to perform quantization to restrict the number of distinct values to a certain level, which usually could be large.
-In the future, the authors intend to continue to explore quantization algorithms with the idea demonstrated in the paper.
-We intend to research on finding better optimization methods, revisions of target functions and extend the quantization method into high-dimensional situations.
+Experimental results shows that the proposed algorithms have competitive performances in terms of information loss/preservation, and the favorable properties in running time could make the $l_1$-based algorithms especially useful when processing large batch of medium-size data and the number of post-quantization values are not far from the original.
+The paper made the following major contributions: Firstly, it proposed several novel quantization methods with competitive information preservation ability and much more favorable time complexity; Secondly, the paper innovated the pioneering work of using least square optimization to solve the quantization problem, which could bring huge research potentials in the area; And thirdly, the algorithms proposed in the paper provide broader options for engineering practice, especially when the purpose of performing quantization is to restrict the number of distinct values to a high-resolution level, and when the number of post-quantization values is still large.
+In the future, the authors intend to continue to explore quantization algorithms based on the idea initiated in the paper.
+One major problem of interests will be to extend the quantization method into high-dimensional vector scenarios by adopting novel target function and optimization method.